 Yes, and when calculating the hours of direct patient care for the application, the hours should be cumulative across sites.
 Please keep in mind providers are not allowed to practice at more than four (4) sites, per L.A.
 Care policy.

 Yes, all sites contracted under L.A.
 Care Health Plan's Medi-Cal network.

 Focus on evidence of your practice’s commitment to serve Medi-Cal and/or uninsured populations.

-Yes.
-You may use the entirety of the award for the physician’s salary and benefits.
+Yes, you may use the entire award for the provider's salary and benefits.
 The total award amount will still be prorated based on the hours of direct patient care given, using 32 hours of direct patient care as a baseline to receive 100% of the award amount.

-No, there is not a cap for the benefits calculation.
+There is no cap for the benefits calculation.